Category: Photographic History

 About Me

-Based in Sydney, I’ve worked as a historian for over twenty years.
+I’ve worked as a historian for approximately 25 years.
 My scholarly background is in mid nineteenth-century British and Australian political history (particularly Chartism and its influence in Australia); however, a good part of my post-doctoral employment has been in the heritage industry (primarily consultancy work for the New South Wales National Parks and Wildlife Service).
-I’ve also helped teach a wide range of History units at the University of New England.
-This site is a portfolio of research interests with an emphasis upon the emerging field of Digital History.
-Please use the contact form below if you’d like to get in touch.
+I’ve also helped teach a range of History and related units at the University of New England.